 I will agree with that statement, 100%.
 While filet mignon has never been my favorite steak (I’m typically a NY Strip guy), this was, hands down, the best filet I’ve ever eaten.
 As tender as any I’ve tried before, but with a lot more flavor than I’m used to.

-Oh, and if absolutely incredible meats and seafoods weren’t enough reason to check out Certified Steak and Seafood Company. they also support a number of charities and organizations that we believe in, including supporting our troops with Operation R&R, and feeding kids via Second Harvest.
+Oh, and if absolutely incredible meats and seafood weren’t enough reason to check out Certified Steak and Seafood Company. they also support a number of charities and organizations that we believe in, including supporting our troops with Operation R&R, and feeding kids via Second Harvest.

 Okay, enough of my yammering…here’s the recipe: